lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 fully adjusted and selected models.
 Regarding the abstract, I would show both the unadjusted and the fully adjusted results here."*

-    The specifics of the covariates are expanded upon in the methods section.
+    The specifics of the covariates have been expanded upon in the methods section and the ESM Methods of the revised manuscript.
 We have included the unadjusted results in the main manuscript and have described it in the results and discussion sections, in addition to briefly describing them in the abstract (keeping within the word limit).
-An explanation of what each covariate is in regard to NEFA and the outcomes (e.g. mediator or confounder) has been added in the ESM Methods.
+An explanation of our interpretation of each covariate in regard to NEFA and the outcomes (e.g. mediator or confounder) has been added in the ESM Methods.

 4. *"Conclusions in abstract: I have a different interpretation of the results,